 In many ways a eunuch probably had a pretty good life (got to live in the palace, eat well, hang out with pretty women all day…).
 But they paid a high price to be the harem’s bodyguard.
 I would think at some point most eunuchs had to be somewhat philosophical.
 They experienced something terrible for a man, but then had to consider that, well, perhaps life is still not so bad after all…

 Unburdened by sexual entanglements, eunuchs apparently had time for travel and study.
-This Ethiopian eunuch was riding along in his chariot, reading the Scriptures.
+(Kind of like George Costanza in the Seinfeld episode where he gave up even thinking about sex, and freed up large portions of his brain…) This Ethiopian eunuch was riding along in his chariot, reading the Scriptures.
 When Philip showed up, he asked Philip to explain Isaiah’s metaphor about a lamb being led to slaughter.
 Philip then guided their discussion into the Hebrew Scriptures, explaining how they related to Jesus.

 This conversation is really key in understanding something very important about Jesus.
 If you just take Jesus at face value, and consider only his teachings, he is at the very least an amazingly gifted Rabbi who taught revolutionary things.
 He spoke ground-breaking truth about interpersonal relationships, the Kingdom of heaven, the law, forgiveness, priorities, and love.
 He broke social barriers, elevated women, and reached out to the sick and marginalized people in his culture.